Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 > * Change team projects to use an inherited process or a system process
 > * Add a project based on a process
 > * Enable or disable a process
-> * Set a process as the default to use when adding Codex projects
+> * Set a process as the default to use when adding Azure Codex projects

 [!INCLUDE [temp](../_shared/process-prerequisites.md)]